natewaldrop/utah-sex-offender-registry-search/readme.md

 ## FAQ
 * ?
 Why is it so slow?
     * The NSOPW is pretty stingy with rate limiting - this tool attempts to slow things down so it can function
+* Did it stop?
+    * If it gets enough 429 responses from the NSOPW database, it will cool down for 1 minute before continuing